-Here at ECS we provide Chilled Water Balancing as part of our complete turnkey of HVAC services.
+Here at ECS, we provide Chilled Water Balancing as part of our complete turnkey of HVAC and Electrical services.
 Our HVAC engineers are CIBSE water commissioning trained and certified.
 They apply this training with the most modern digital water flow measurement tools, therefore delivering the latest efficient methods combined with the best equipment for the job out there.
 Not to mention, here at ECS we have over 30 years of expertise in the field.

 Large commercial heating and chilled water circuit systems need regular maintenance.
 Water as a medium for heat transfer, will need monitoring and treating to stop leaks.
 Regular maintenance of your system also helps to prevent scale and blockages, as well as the spread of deadly bacteria.
 At ECS, our engineers have qualified and trained on the entire scope of system components involved in heating and chilled water balancing.